DENVER, Colorado--(BUSINESS WIRE)--

 Operating Cash Flow Highlights

-The following table presents (i) OCF of each of our consolidated reportable segments for the comparative periods, and (ii) the percentage change from period to period on both a reported and rebased basis:
+The following table presents (i) OCF of each of our reportable segments and our corporate category for the comparative period and (ii) the percentage change from period to period on both a reported and rebased basis:

 |in millions, except % amounts|